m1nhnguy3n/ERD_design/README.md

 # Database Exercise

-## 1. List all boarding houses along with their owners (lessors) and their verification status.
-Sort the boarding houses by price in descending order.
+## 1. List all books along with their authors and publishers, and sort the list by book price in descending order.

 ```SQL
 select